THE CREATIVE PROCESS

 We all connect through stories.
 This is our story.

 The Creative Process Exhibition was launched at the Sorbonne and is traveling to forty leading universities around the world.
-The exhibition consists of interviews with over 100 esteemed writers, including Joyce Carol Oates, Hilary Mantel, George Saunders, Paul Auster, Neil Gaiman, Tobias Wolff, Richard Ford, Junot Díaz, Viet Thanh Nguyen, Jane Smiley, Marie Darrieussecq, Maxine Hong Kingston, Michel Faber, T.C.
-Boyle, Jay McInerney, Geoff Dyer, Dave Eggers, Etgar Keret, Ann Beattie, Douglas Kennedy, Frederic Tuten, Sam Lipsyte, DBC Pierre, and Yiyun Li, among others.
-Participating creative thinkers include Noam Chomsky, Yuval Noah Harari, Saul Perlmutter, Randy Schekman, Eric Fischl, George Lakoff, Michael Pollan, Alison Gopnik, Yuval Sharon, Miki Kratsman, Dario Maestripieri, Ellen Ullman, and a host of others.
+The exhibition consists of interviews* with esteemed writers, including Joyce Carol Oates, Hilary Mantel, George Saunders, Paul Auster, Siri Hustvedt, Neil Gaiman, Isabel Allende, Tobias Wolff, Richard Ford, Junot Díaz, Viet Thanh Nguyen, Roxane Gay, Jane Smiley, Marie Darrieussecq, Maxine Hong Kingston, Yann Martel, Michel Faber, T.C.
+Boyle, Jay McInerney, Geoff Dyer, Dave Eggers, James Kelman, Etgar Keret, Rick Moody, A.L.
+Kennedy, Ann Beattie, Douglas Kennedy, Edna O'Brien, Frederic Tuten, Emma Walton, Sam Lipsyte, DBC Pierre, Robert Olen Butler, Romesh Gunesekera, and Yiyun Li, among others.
+Participating artists and creative thinkers include Noam Chomsky, Yuval Noah Harari, Hans-Ulrich Obrist, Harold Bloom, Saul Perlmutter, Randy Schekman, Eric Fischl, Laurie Anderson, David Hollander, Liev Schreiber, April Gornik, Alan Alda, Carter Burwell, Christine Macel (Centre Pompidou), Dimitrios Pandermalis (Acropolis Museum), Helen Harrison (Pollock-Krasner House & Study Center), Dimitris Papaioannou, Peter Boal, George Lakoff, Neil Patrick Harris, Michael Pollan, Jennifer Flay (FIAC), Paul Clinton, Andrea Grover, Kostas Paschalidis (National Archeological Museum, Athens), Kohei Nawa, Alison Gopnik, Itamar Kubovy (Pilobolus Dance Company & Five Senses Festival), Noelani Pantastico, Yuval Sharon, Robert Wilson, Ralph Gibson, Tony Walton, Romain Gandolphe, Axelle Pinot, FX Harsono, Josh Pais, Jill Johnson, Michael Portnoy, Ioannis Trohopoulos (UNESCO World Book Capital Athens 2018 & Stavros Niarchos Foundation Cultural Center), Bonnie Nelson Schwartz, Pinaree Sanpitak, Jacques Franck, Soheap Pich, Seán Curran, David Palumbo-Liu, Barbara Baert, Bruce Wolosoff, Stephen Hamilton, Conny Aerts, Miki Kratsman, Dario Maestripieri, Georgina Kakoudaki (Athens and Epidaurus Festival), Ellen Ullman, Mario Alberto Zambrano, and a host of others.

 EDUCATING VIA AN EXHIBITION